 Community Benefits

 4. Ideally, a variety of occupations or skills sets would be available on the Fund Committee.

-Once selected, Fund Committee members will participate in accordance with the highest governance and reporting standards as pertains to the Funds.
-A code of conduct and conflict of interest policy will be established and signed by all members of the Fund Committee.
+A code of conduct and conflict of interest policy has been established and will be signed by all members of the Fund Committee.

+Community Benefits